Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: Empirical Study

 \subsubsection{Comparison of training time}

 First, we compare the training time of \modelname-SS with NN, SplitNN, and SecureML on both datasets.
 The results are summarized in Table \ref{compare_time}, where we set batch size to 5,000 and the network bandwidth to 100Mbps.
 From it, we find that NN and SplitNN are the most efficient ones since they do not involve any time-consuming cryptographic techniques. \modelname~is slower than NN and SplitNN since it adopts secret sharing technique for data holders to collaboratively calculate the first hidden layer.
 SecureML is much slower than \modelname~and is the slowest one since it uses secure multi-party computation techniques to calculate all the neural networks, and the speedup of \modelname~against SecureML will be more significant when the network structure is deeper.
+Note that both our proposed \modelname~and SecureML are secure against semi-honest adversaries.
 The results demonstrate the superior efficiency of \modelname.